How to choose the right castor for your industry & application

 Polyurethane is a material that is wear- and tear-resistant, good load capacities and is perfect for smooth surfaces.
 Polyurethane wheels can easily carry loads up to 1000 kg.
 Vulkollan is also suitable for smooth surfaces and is a much better alternative for polyurethane.
 Vulkollan is a very durable material with high load capacities, low rolling resistance and a high level of customization for your custom made wheels and castors.

 Cast iron and steel

 Cast iron and steel are excellent for industries where heavy duty load capacities and high wear- and tear resistance are required.

 In some industries, wheels and castors are exposed to extreme temperatures and/or chemicals.
 Choose polyurethane wheels if you need castors that are chemical resistant.
 When you need castors that can handle extreme temperatures, you should look for castors made from heat-resistant rubber or nylon or choose cast iron castors.

 At Industrial Wheels we are experts when it comes to shipping container wheels.
-These wheels and castors are able to carry and move extremely heavy loads with ease.
+These heavy-duty wheels and castors are able to carry and move extremely heavy loads with ease.
 These castors are equipped with twist locks for fitting and locking in an ISO 1161 corner of a freight container.
 Thanks to our shipping container castors, moving your freight containers is made easy.

 Do you need any help to find the right castor for your industry or do you want to have a quote?
 Feel free to contact us.
 We are able to help you in Dutch, English, French and German.